 Space to think

 Why not use our inspiring site for your next INSET day, staff training or staff meeting?
 Our unique building and exciting exhibitions provide the perfect space for your events.
-Bring your staff to one of our venues and we can introduce you to the endless possibilities on how to use our venue and exhibitions in your learning programme.
-Specialist staff can be there to support you with your planning for part of the day and to give advice on how to make the most of the opportunities to learn outside the classroom.
+Bring your staff to National Glass Centre and we can introduce you to the endless possibilities on how to use our venue and exhibitions in your learning programme.

 Head of Enterprise, Commissioning & the Studio